 The Ultimate Guide on How To Clean and Get Rid Of Mold

 Method:

-Step 1: Brush the mold off the drywall using the scrubbing brush.
-Try to remove as much as possible without getting the wall wet.
+Step 1: Brush the mold off the drywall, removing as much as possible without getting the wall wet.

-Step 2: Make a 50/50 solution of white vinegar and hydrogen peroxide.
-Spray it onto the area until it is damp, but not soaked.
+Step 2: Make a 50/50 solution of white vinegar and hydrogen peroxide and spray until damp, not soaked.

-Step 3: Wait 10 minutes then use a medium-bristled brush to clean the wall using circular motions.
+Step 3: Wait 10 minutes, then clean in circular motions with the medium-bristled brush.
 Don’t scrub too hard or you’ll damage the drywall.

-Step 4: Wipe down the wall using household disinfectant wipes.
+Step 4: Wipe down with household disinfectant wipes.

-If the drywall is stained when dry, use a primer or stain block before repainting.
-Consider a mold-resistant paint to provide extra protection, and reduce humidity in the room to stop mold from returning.
+If the drywall is stained once dry, use a primer or stain block before repainting.
+Consider mold-resistant paint for extra protection, and reduce humidity to keep mold from returning.

+The Ultimate Guide on How To Clean and Get Rid Of Mold